 Aid dependency of partner countries on Flemish development cooperation

-The degree of aid dependency differs greatly between the 3 official partner countries of the Flemish development cooperation.
-The aid dependency shows the ratio between the official development assistance or ODA received by a given country and that country’s gross national income (GNI).
+Aid dependency: the ratio between the official development assistance (ODA) received by a given country and that country’s gross national income (GNI).
 This relates to the total official development assistance for that particular country, not just the official development assistance received from Flanders.

 Official development assistance or ODA: the expenditures which comply with the official criteria for development cooperation, established at international level by the 24 members of the Development Assistance Committee (DAC) of the Organisation for Economic Cooperation and Development (OECD).

 An expenditure is qualified as ODA if it meets the following criteria: